January 30, 1956 – December 9, 2021

 It never occurred to me to inquire with colleagues about the appropriateness of certification which seemed so matter of fact to them.
 It soon became clear to me, that endorsement validates and legitimizes practitioners while protecting the integrity of a culture’s wisdom.
 It was then that the path to certification began to make sense.

-One does not become a teacher of Dagara wisdom on the basis that one has partaken in an Indigenous African Spiritual Technology (IAST) training.
+One does not become a teacher of Dagara wisdom on the basis that one has partaken in an Indigenous African Spiritual Technology (IAST) training, traveled to Burkina Faso, received Divinations, or worked with others in Africa.
 The vulnerability to distortion or misrepresentation is too great.
-In actuality, these trainings have a principal goal to help participants find a path to their own healing.
-They provided a means to connect with the basic elements of the cosmology, access to their imaginal selves, and connect with their Ancestors.
+In actuality, these trainings and experiences have a principal goal to help participants find a path to their own healing.
+They provide a means to connect with the basic elements of the cosmology, access their imaginal selves, and connect with their Ancestors and the Otherworld.

 Similarly one does not become a practitioner of Dagara wisdom by mere participation in a ritual, a seminar or workshop or even an initiation into elderhood.
 The path of the teacher begins with apprenticeship into the subterranean underpinnings of the material, the teaching of which becomes a call to service.